 1.)
 An emu is typically a solitary animal but will herd if there is an abundance of food available.

 2.)
-Emus are omnivores (eats both plants and animals).
-They also eat small stones to aid in grinding their food up and speed up digestion.
+Emus are omnivores (eats both plant and animal matter).
+They also eat small stones to aid in grinding their food up, which speeds up digestion.

 4.)
 Believe it or not, emus are good swimmers, able to cross rivers to get to food or find shelter.

 But wait, there’s more about the emu!

 6.)
 They have a special pouch in their throat that’s used for communicating.
 When the pouch is inflated, the emu can make deep grunting, booming, and drumming noises.
 These sounds can usually be heard during the breeding season.

 7.)
 Emus have good eyesight and hearing, which allows them to detect danger at a decent range.

 The sounds made by an emu can be heard up to 1.2 miles away!

 8.)
 The female can lay between 8 – 10 eggs when in season; which is typically summer.
 However, since the eggs are so large, she will only lay 1 egg every 2 – 3 days.